frohleon/egm/README.md

 ![egm](https://github.com/frohleon/egm/blob/0ce8b9f33f1ab95e816fad4bf21f7fbeb61d6a61/egm_demo.gif)

 This repository serves as a demo repository for the Evidence Gap Map described below.
+The interactive Evidence Gap Map itself may be accessed via this link: https://frohleon.github.io/egm/.

 **About this interactive evidence gap map**